Switches | Outlets & Plugs | Ballasts | Replace Ballasts | LED Tube Lights | Troubleshooting | Basic Electricity | Misc Articles

 About Privacy Policy Sitemap Copyright © 2024 Electrical101.com Terms of Use

 Sometimes an electrical device (switch or outlet) is either loose or sunken into the wall.
 During construction, cutouts are made in the wall for these devices.
 When the wall is installed, these cutouts should allow for the tabs of a device to rest against the front of the wall after the device is installed.
 This will ensure the proper device depth and that the front of the cover aligns with the front of the device.
-Sometimes the cutout is too large and one or both of the tabs on the device do not rest properly against the wall.
+Sometimes the wall cutout is too large and one or both of the tabs on the device do not rest properly against the wall.
 This will cause the device to rest against the electrical box or float.

 When a device is resting on the electrical box, the device appears sunken behind the device cover.
 This is most noticeable with outlets.